truenas/documentation/content/en/docs/TrueNAS/automated-tasks/replication/remote-ssh.md

 <br><br>

-Remote sources require entering a snapshot naming schema to identify the snapshots to replication.
+Remote sources require entering a snapshot naming schema to identify the snapshots to replicate.
 A naming schema is a collection of [strftime](https://www.freebsd.org/cgi/man.cgi?query=strftime) time and date strings and any identifiers that a user might have added to the snapshot name.

 <img src="/images/replication-wizard-remotesources.png">